reuk/wayverb/docs_source/context.md

 post-processing both introduce additional complexity.

-Despite its drawbacks, the FDTD method is generally preferred for room acoustics simulation [@valimaki_fifty_2012], probably due to its straightforward implementation, intuitive behaviour, and its ability to directly produce time-domain impulse responses.
+Despite its drawbacks, the FDTD method is generally preferred for room acoustics simulation [@valimaki_fifty_2012], due to its straightforward implementation, inherent parallelism, intuitive behaviour, and its ability to directly produce time-domain impulse responses.

-TODO note that FDTD is embarrassingly parallel

 ## Existing Software

-Searching online and in the literature uncovers a handful of programs for acoustic simulation.
-The following table \text{(\ref{tab:software})} shows a selection which is not exhaustive, but which is felt to be representative.
+A handful of programs exist for acoustic simulation.
+The following table
+\text{(\ref{tab:software})} shows a selection which, whilst not exhaustive, is representative.

 Table: Some of the most prominent tools for acoustic simulation.\label{tab:software}